 21 It was in the context of his detailed assessment of the offending and the offender that Mr Coffey said this:

 The psychological sequelae of his childhood experiences have been post-traumatic stress symptoms and depression in adulthood.
 These mental disorders remained largely untreated after his arrival in Australia, and this affected his ability to settle and adapt to his new environment.
-He did not find stable employment for seven years, he was unable to bring his family to Australia, and he became socially estranged and very isolated.
+He did not find stable employment for seven years, he was unable to bring his family to Australia, and he became socially estranged and very isolated.29 Counsel for the appellant submitted that bearing in mind the attitudes of the culture in which the appellant was raised, his limited experience of women and his isolation, the sentencing judge could not have been satisfied beyond reasonable doubt that the appellant planned to detain the complainant, and to rape her, from a time before she entered his vehicle.

 [The appellant] suffered depressive and post-traumatic symptoms at the time of the offence.
 He was very isolated.
 He was inexperienced in forming relationships with women and possessed an unclear concept of what constitutes consent in sexual relations.
 These factors in combination heightened the probability of the commission of the offence…